TOAST-DOCS/API-Gateway/ja/api-guide-v1.0.md

   "formDataList": [
     {
       "name": "formDataString",
-      "description": "This is a form data string.", "dataType": "BOOLEAN",
+      "description": "This is a formDataString",
+      "dataType": "BOOLEAN",
       "required": true,
       "isArray": true